CloudContactAI/docs/docs/Learn/webhooks-types.md

 ### message.incoming

-**Description:** Triggered when a recipient replies to one of your messages or sends a message to your CloudContact phone number.
+**Description:** Triggered when a recipient replies to one of your messages or sends a message to your CloudContactAI phone number.

 **When it's sent:**

 * Message received from external phone number
-* Processed through CloudContact's incoming message system
+* Processed through CloudContactAI's incoming message system
 * Contact is not blocked from sending messages

 **JSON Example:**